rbrovina/tracktik-challenge-rubin/README.md

 - **Responsive UI**: The user interface is responsive on all screen sizes, including mobile.
 - **Different UI on Details Pages**: The details pages for clients and sites have distinct user interfaces.
 - **Loading Indicator**: A loading indicator is displayed on tables while data is being fetched.
+- **Theme**: A switch on the header of the application is displayed to switch the themes of the app.
+- **Notifications**: Toast notifications are displayed when the details page are rendered.
+Based on the API response Success/Failure notifications are fires.

 ## Routing